-There occur some scenarios where a journey needs to execute smartly in such a way that it eventually becomes a helping hand for a user.
-Humans tend to lag for things, especially the priority ones.
-Whether it's a daily report to be filled, meeting to be attended, weekly product audit to be conducted or code files to be uploaded on FTP server at every 3 hours, there are major chances that the mind will bowl a googly to try taking your focus away, and as they say, Only lesser work gives more trouble.
+It is expected that a journey should execute smartly in such a way that it eventually becomes a helping hand for a user.
+Humans tend to lag for things, especially for the priority ones.
+Whether it's a daily report to be filled, meeting to be attended, weekly product audit to be conducted or code files to be uploaded on FTP server every 3 hours, there are major chances of missing out on such things.

 Quickwork's Scheduler promises that you won't delay with the assigned tasks.
 It allows you to trigger the journey at the date and time you've chosen.
 Scheduler has one supporting trigger.